CrossLangNV/MAD/README.md

 Dockerfile can be found in docker_mad/Dockerfile <br/>

 ### Labeled dataset
-Labeled dataset used to train supervised model   <br/>
+Labeled dataset used to train supervised model:   <br/>
 DATA/supervised_dataset/labeled.tsv  <br/>

 A tab separated file, with at each line:  <br/>